Psychedelic drug: Surrounding culture

 Psychedelic culture includes manifestations such as psychedelic music, psychedelic art, psychedelic literature, psychedelic film, and psychedelic festivals.
 Examples of psychedelic music are found in the work of 1960s rock bands like the Grateful Dead, Jefferson Airplane, The 13th Floor Elevators, and Syd Barrett-era Pink Floyd.
 Many psychedelic bands and elements of the psychedelic subculture originated in San Francisco during the mid to late 1960s.

+Usage prevalence

+A September 2025 national survey of American adults conducted by the RAND Corporation found that the most commonly used psychedelics and related drugs (past-year use) were psilocybin (4.3%), MDMA or MDA (1.8%), Amanita muscaria (1.3%), ketamine (1.3%), LSD (1.1%), DMT (0.84%), mescaline (0.53%), 2C-B (0.46%), Salvia divinorum (0.43%), ibogaine or iboga (0.36%), and 5-MeO-DMT (0.30%).
+The survey also found that about 3.7% of adults had microdosed in the past year, with the most frequent drugs being psilocybin, MDMA, and LSD.

+Religious use

+Psychedelics are used as entheogens for religious and spiritual purposes by some groups.
+Examples of psychedelic churches and religious groups include the Native American Church (NAC), the League for Spiritual Discovery (LSD), the Neo-American Church, the Church of the Tree of Life, the Temple of the True Inner Light (TTIL), União do Vegetal (UDV), Santo Daime, and the Church of Ambrosia (Zide Door Church of Entheogenic Plants), among many others.
+Some figures such as Sam Harris and Roland Griffiths have also espoused secular spirituality and have advocated the use of psychedelics as a gateway and aid to meditation and by extension as a way of enhancing personal well-being.

 Legal status

 Many psychedelics are classified under Schedule I of the United Nations Convention on Psychotropic Substances of 1971 as drugs with the greatest potential to cause harm and no acceptable medical uses.
 In addition, many countries have analogue laws; for example, in the United States, the Federal Analogue Act of 1986 automatically forbids any drugs sharing similar chemical structures or chemical formulas to prohibited substances if sold for human consumption.

 In July 2022, though, under the United States Food and Drug Administration, the drug psilocybin was on track to be approved of as a treatment for depression, and MDMA as a treatment for post-traumatic stress disorder.

 U.S. states such as Oregon and Colorado have also instituted decriminalization and legalization measures for accessing psychedelics and states like New Hampshire are attempting to do the same.
 J.D.
 Tuccille argues that increasing rates of use of psychedelics in defiance of the law are likely to result in more widespread legalization and decriminalization of access to the substances in the United States (as has happened with alcohol and cannabis).